PremKumar-V/PyFiExplore/README.md

 # PyFiExplore
-File Explorer Made with Python For Blazzingly Fast Experience
+File Explorer Made with Python For Blazzingly Fast File Managing Experience

+## About this project
+- Windows file manager is so useful but will test your patience when it comes to searching a particular file.
+This issue is solved in this project.
+- Project is still a prototype.

 ## ENV Files
 ### _Create .env File_